Mutairu-Abdulrahman/REMWASTE-Assessment/ReadME.md

 **How Tests Are Organized**

-- All test cases are written in Gherkin format under *.feature file
+- All test cases are written in Gherkin format under cypress/e2e/test.feature file
-- Steps are implemented in JS inside step_definitions/
+- Steps are implemented in JS inside cypress/e2e/test/steps.spec.cy.js
-- All element selectors and logic are abstracted in Page Object files
+- All element selectors and logic are abstracted in page files inside cypress/pages/sauceDemoPOM.js